elmtree-askmo/cloudcannon-app/content/learn/computer-science/in-what-scenarios-is-a-ring-topology-most-effective.md

 url: /learn/computer-science/questions/in-what-scenarios-is-a-ring-topology-most-effective
 score: -1.0
 related_article1:
-    id: 116160
+    id: 116175
     title: >-
-        How does a hybrid topology combine different topologies, and what are its advantages?
+        What are the benefits of using VPNs for secure communication?
-    subject: Computer Science
+    subject: Digital Media
-    url: /learn/computer-science/questions/how-does-a-hybrid-topology-combine-different-topologies-and-what-are-its-advantages
+    url: /learn/digital-media/questions/what-are-the-benefits-of-using-vpns-for-secure-communication
 related_article2:
-    id: 116155
+    id: 116156
     title: >-
-        What are the advantages and disadvantages of different network topologies?
+        How does a star topology function and what are its benefits?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-and-disadvantages-of-different-network-topologies
+    url: /learn/computer-science/questions/how-does-a-star-topology-function-and-what-are-its-benefits
 related_article3:
-    id: 116150
+    id: 116159
     title: >-
-        What are the basic concepts one should understand about networking?
+        What are the benefits of using a mesh topology in a network?
     subject: Computer Science
+    url: /learn/computer-science/questions/what-are-the-benefits-of-using-a-mesh-topology-in-a-network
+related_article4:
+    id: 116152
+    title: >-
+        What are the key characteristics of a Local Area Network (LAN)?
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-a-local-area-network-lan
+related_article5:
+    id: 116166
+    title: >-
+        How does subnetting work and why is it important?
+    subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-basic-concepts-one-should-understand-about-networking
+    url: /learn/computer-science/questions/how-does-subnetting-work-and-why-is-it-important
 ---

 &nbsp;